Small businesses and pubs are set to receive new relief measures when latest budget rates come into effect next month.

 Sophie Robson, who recently opened Chorlton bar Henry C, has said “business rates for us aren’t a problem at the moment”.

 “We’ve been getting a good amount of small business relief, soon to be 100% relief with the 2017 budget”.

 “However, I’m sure when we get re-evaluated the amount will go up a fair bit and we won’t be eligible for small business relief”.

 Business rates are generally re-evaluated every 5 years and are based on size, use and location of the property.
 Whilst Henry C currently fall under the threshold for SBRR, rates are “strangely different for similar properties in the same area” said Sophie.

-Cath Goss, owner of Starfish Kids on the same road, said that steady increases in tax are “discouraging us from expanding”.
+Cath Goss, owner of Starfish Kids on the same road, said that any BAS Accountant would reaffirm that the steady increases in tax are “discouraging us from expanding”.
 The company, who have another shop in Burnage, say rateable values in Chorlton are so high it sends them over the threshold for relief.